Olomaʻo

 The olomaʻo (Myadestes lanaiensis) is a small, dark solitaire endemic to Maui, Lānaʻi and Molokaʻi in the Hawaiian Islands.
-It is listed as Critically Endangered or possibly extinct.
+It is currently listed as Critically Endangered under the IUCN Red List of Threatened Species.

-The extinct ʻāmaui, either a subspecies of M. lanaiensis or a distinct species (as M. woahensis), was endemic to Oʻahu.

 Description

 It grows up to 7 inches in length.
 The male and female of the species look similar.
 It is dark brown above and gray below with blackish legs.

 Call

 Its song consists of a complex melody of flute-like notes, liquid warbles, and gurgling whistles.
 The call is a catlike rasp, with an alternate high pitched note similar to a police whistle.

 Behavior and diet

 It occurs in densely vegetated gulches, frequenting the understory where it often perches motionless in a hunched posture.
 Like other native Hawaiian thrushes, it quivers its wings and feeds primarily on fruit and insects.

 Conservation

 The olomaʻo is still classified as Critically Endangered due to the possibility that an extremely small population or individuals may still exist.
 The last definitive sighting occurred on Oahu in the 1850s, on Lanai in 1933, and on Molokaʻi in 1980 in the Kamakou Preserve.
 In the late 19th century, it was considered common to abundant on the Maui, Lanai, and Molokaʻi, but land clearing, including the establishment and subsequent development of Lānaʻi City, and avian malaria brought on by introduced mosquitoes decimated the birds.
 Introduced animals such as feral pigs (which create pools from their wallows for breeding mosquitoes) also aided in its demise.